 Claire Curzan is a competitive swimmer who represents the USA internationally.
 Curzan started making headlines at the age of 12 when she broke Regan Smith’s National Age Group record in the 11-12 100 yard fly.
-Since then, things have just gotten faster.
+Since then, She has become a 2020 Olympian, Olympic sliver medalist, and NCAA Champion.

-A few short months later in February, Curzan not only re-broke her NAG in the 100 fly (from 54.57 to 54.38), but also broke the NAG in the 50 fly with her opening split of the race.
+A few months after breaking the Regan Smith NAG in February, Curzan not only re-broke her NAG in the 100 fly (from 54.57 to 54.38), but also broke the NAG in the 50 fly with her opening split of the race.
 She continued to progress an dropped a 53.99 at the end of May to break the record once again.
 That would be the mark she aged up with.

 As a 13-14 year-old, Curzan kept improving.
 At her first North Carolina State Championships, she once again broke Regan Smith’s 100 fly NAG, which had stood at 51.73.
 Curzan touched at 51.60 to take home the state title along with her first 13-14 NAG record and State record.

 2019 North Carolina Age Group Swimming Championships